Marcos-Fernando/EDTA-GUI/AnnoTEP/README.md

 conda activate AnnoTEPgui
 ```

+> [!IMPORTANT]
+> The AnnoTEP mode must be run within the AnnoTEPgui environment; using the EDTAgui environment may result in errors.
+>

 📌  Still within the <b>AnnoTEP directory</b>, copy the ```break_fasta.pl``` script to ```/usr/local/bin``` to make it accessible system-wide:
 ```sh